Can You Use Human Conditioner on Dogs? Expert Grooming Tips

 Dog vs Human Skin: The Science You Need to Know

-Dogs have a different skin pH than humans, and that difference is the main reason human conditioners can cause harm.
-Our skin is slightly acidic, usually between 4.5 and 5.5.
-A dog’s skin is closer to neutral, between 6.5 and 7.5.
+People have a different pH level for their skin than dogs do.
+This is the main reason human cleansers can be harmful to dogs.
+Most of the time, our skin has a pH level between 4.5 and 5.5.
+A dog’s skin is more normal, with a pH between 6.5 and 7.5.

-When you use a human conditioner on your dog, it disrupts that balance.
-Their skin loses natural oils that keep it healthy.
-This often leads to dryness, constant itching, and in some cases, painful infections.
+It upsets the balance when you use a human conditioner on your dog.
+Skin loses the oils that keep it healthy.
+This often causes skin to become dry and itchy, and in some cases, painful.

-Veterinary dermatologists stress the importance of sticking to pet-safe products.
+Veterinary dermatologists stress the importance of using only safe items for pets.
 Dog conditioners are made to match their skin’s needs.
 They protect the natural barrier, keep the coat soft, and prevent irritation.
 Choosing the right product is not just about grooming.
 It is an act of care that keeps your dog happy and comfortable.

 The Science Behind Conditioner Made Simple